danielknightxyz/Gutenberg/README.md

 Gutenberg is small, which means that everything it does it needs to be principled and thoughtful as to not create confusion in terms of purpose and usage.

 * Templates consist of a Forme file, Mustache templates, and static assets.
-* Templates Instructions / definition files are called Formes and are written in [YAML](http://yaml.org/).
-These file must be in the root of the template.
+* Template instructions / definition files are called Formes and are written in [YAML](http://yaml.org/).
+These files must be in the root of the template.
 * Templates are written using [Mustache](https://mustache.github.io/).
 * Templates should be single purposed.
 Meaning a single template should not generate both a Spring-Boot and a Play project.
 This would require two templates.

 ### Audience

-Gutenberg is a designed to assist in the templating and scaffolding of file assets.
-While I'm sure it can be used in a continuous deployment / server capacity, this is not directly supported.
+The target audience is humans looking to reduce the amount of time spent on redundant/predicable asset creation.
+While I'm sure Gutenberg can be used in a continuous deployment / server capacity, this is not directly supported.

-The target audience is a human developer, a human worker, or a team of humans looking to reduce the amount of time spent on redundant/predicable asset creation.

 ### Getting Started